brrrm/docs/content/collections/kb/images-arent-loading.md

   The [Glide Tag][glide] expects to you to pass through an ID of an asset, or a path to an image file.
 If either of these are incorrect, the image resizing won't happen.
 Perhaps you aren't passing in the correct ID, or there is a typo in the image path.

+ - **Missing EXIF plugin**
+   It might be that your setup is missing the PHP EXIF plugin: http://php.net/manual/en/exif.installation.php.
+You can verify if you are missing the EXIF plugin by loading an image-URL directly in the browser and read the error-message (if any).

 [glide]: /tags/glide